 - engage in conduct that is respectful of differences and not discriminate on the basis of sex, race, sexuality, disability, cultural background, religion, marital status, age, union affiliation, political conviction or family responsibilities;

-- avoid behaviour that may be reasonably perceived as harassing, intimidating, overbearing, bullying or physically or emotionally threatening (see Prevention of discrimination harassment and bullying procedure, Fieldwork health and off-campus work safety procedure);
+- avoid behaviour that may be reasonably perceived as harassing, intimidating, overbearing, bullying or physically or emotionally threatening (see Prevention of discrimination harassment and bullying procedure, Working safely away from campus);

 - refrain from acting in a way that would unfairly harm the reputation and career prospects of other staff or students;